piano35-edb/barman-docs-rewrite/docs/faq.md

 # F.A.Q.

+!!!Question
-1. Does barman perform physical backup of PostgreSQL databases?
+    Does barman perform physical backup of PostgreSQL databases?
 !!!Answer
     Yes. barman is an application for physical backups of PostgreSQL servers that manages base backups and WAL archiving.
 It is a disaster recovery application. barman does not support logical backups (aka dumps).

+!!!Question
-2. I am already using pg_dump.
+I am already using pg_dump.
 What is the difference between pg_dump and barman and why should I use Barman instead?

 !!!Answer
     If you already use pg_dump, it is a good thing.
 However, if your business is based on your PostgreSQL database, logical backups (the ones performed by pg_dump) are not enough.
 These dumps are snapshots of your database at a particular time of your day.
 Usually we perform these activities at night.
 If a crash occurs during the day, all your transactions between the time of the dump and the crash are lost.
 Forever.
 In this context, you need to put in place a more robust solution for disaster recovery, based on physical backups. barman is one of these, but not the only one.
 Similar tools, also open-source, are pg-rman and OmniPITR which are quite different from barman.